 Your coverage for this type of procedure depends on your insurance company.
 We will check with your insurance company to find out if they cover your operation.
 If not, then you will need to pay your surgeon's fee before your procedure.

-Your tests and other evaluations may be covered.
+Your tests and other evaluations may not be covered.
 Be sure to check before you undergo any tests or you will be responsible for payment.
 If authorization is needed from your insurance company, you will need to make sure you contact them to get approval or you may be responsible for payment.

 Your procedure will be scheduled in the morning, and you should not eat heavy meals during the entire day before your operation.